Created in 2014, Ecoffee cups came into existance to help reduce the single-use, disposable cups that are all too common from coffee shops.

 The Ecoffee Cup website estimates that over three trillion single-use cups have made their way to landfill over the last three decades.
 A publication by the UK’s Environmental Audit Committee state that at least 2.5 billion coffee cups are thrown away in the UK each year and just one in 400 cups end up being recycled.
 That is nothing short of disastrous.

 I’m the proud owner of an Ecoffee Cup having bought mine a number of years ago from a local coffee roaster in Manchester called Mancoco.
+You can read my Ecoffee cup review here.

 I use my cup almost every day to take a coffee from home and you’ll be glad to know that it’s still going strong.
 One of my favourite ethical coffees to put in it is the Cafédirect Machu Picchu organic coffee.